yashmadan123/mslearn-openai/Instructions/Labs/prompt-eng-2.md

     ```

 7. The model should correctly respond with complete python code doing what the comments requested.
 8. Next we'll see the impact of few shot prompting when attempting to classify articles.
-Return to the system message, and enter `You are a helpful AI assistant` again, and apply your changes and subsequently click on **Continue**.
+Return to the system message, and enter `You are a helpful AI assistant` again, and click on save button and subsequently click on **Continue**.
 This will create a new chat session.
 9. Send the following prompt to the model.

     ```code